 Stress can be caused by external factors, such as natural disasters, accidents, or emotional distress.
 Even perceived threats can trigger a strong stress response.

-In 1936, endocrinologist Hans Selye discovered that when an organism was exposed to a stressor (stress trigger), changes occurred in the gut, hormones, and immune systems in response to chemical and physical challenges.
-His view was that stress can be either beneficial and adaptive (termed “eustress”) or harmful, potentially leading to pathologies (“distress”).
+In 1936, endocrinologist Hans Selye discovered that when an organism was exposed to a stressor (stress trigger), changes occurred in its gut, hormones, and immune system.
+His view was that stress can be either beneficial and adaptive (termed “eustress”) or harmful (“distress”), with the latter potentially leading to pathologies.

 The complex effects of stress on the body and mind are well-researched.
-Stress reduces people’s ability to learn and remember information as the accumulation of excess cortisol (the stress hormone) increases activity in the brain’s fear region (amygdala) and makes fewer neural connections.
+Stress reduces people’s ability to learn and remember information, as the accumulation of excess cortisol (the stress hormone) increases activity in the brain’s fear region (amygdala) and causes fewer neural connections to be made.
 That’s the point where we feel like we can’t handle the pressure anymore.
 We may end up with brain fog, poor sleep, mood swings, anxiety, and more.

 Selye’s theory highlighted that excessive stress occurs when the “demands placed on an organism exceed its reasonable capacity to fulfill them.”
-According to Selye, our stress response—or how we handle the pressure we feel—develops into three stages.
+He found that our stress response—or how we handle the pressure we feel—develops in three stages.

 The 3 Stages of Stress